moq-wg/moq-transport/draft-lcurley-warp.md

    1     3     5     6     8     10    11    13
 ~~~

-To reduce the number of segments, segments can be merged with their dependency.
+Objects can be merged with their dependency to reduce the total number of objects.
-QUIC streams will deliver each segment in order so this produces the same result as reordering within the application.
+QUIC streams will deliver each object in order so the QUIC library performs the reordering.

-The same GoP structure can be represented using eight segments:
+The same GoP structure can be represented using eight objects:

 ~~~
       2     3           5     6           8